petros-d/docs/docs/environment-variables.md

       <img src="/img/docs/variable-checkmark.png" alt="Green checkmark icon next to an updated value in the Environment Variables configuration table" />
     </div>

 5. Click **Update Variables** to apply your changes.
-This action will restart your Airflow Scheduler, Webserver, and Workers.
+This action restarts your Airflow Scheduler, Webserver, and Workers.

 ### How environment variables are stored on Astronomer